 Why Sustainable leadership, open design, and mature technology?

 Sound Cool?
 If so there are lots of ways you can join us.
 You could. . .

 The Shepard Test Stand is a test stand for Estes rocket motors.
 It is named after Alan Shepard, America’s first astronaut, as it is our first test stand.
 We anticipate using an Arduino board to provide the physical interface between the data collecting computer and the required sensors.
 This project is the first in a series of projects to develop the required skills for the practice of safe rocket engine operation, and to develop the capability to measure and record data about a rocket engine’s performance.
 The use of Estes class motors provides a relatively safe environment to learn in before moving to higher powered motors and engines.
 The ultimate vision is to develop test stands for full scale liquid rocket engines for use in orbital launch systems.
 Click here to learn more.

 Take photos of (near) Space

 We are working with Far Horizons, a program of Adler Planetarium in Chicago, IL, USA. to document and share their High Altitude Balloon (HAB) platform which affords researchers of all ages access to “near space” with a maximum altitude of approximately 100,000 feet (30480 meters).
 Our hope is this documentation will facilitate the experiments of other people with an interest in HAB use and research.
 Click here to learn more.

-Almost everything that happens at Mach 30 starts (and sometimes finishes) in our Weekly Google+ Hangout.
-The good news is you have an open invitation to join us!
-Just add Ezri Clarke and Mach 30 to your Google+ Circles.
-At the beginning of each week we’ll post a notice about the topic for the week’s hangout.
-If the topic piques your interest just leave a comment and ask for an invite.
-Then on be at your computer at 10:00 PM Eastern and wait for your invitation!
+Almost everything that happens at Mach 30 starts (and sometimes finishes) in our Tuesday night hangouts The good news is you have an open invitation to join us!
+Contact us if you’d like an invitation.
+Then on be at your computer at 8:30 PM Eastern and wait for your invitation!

 Explore the Website